danielharrell/SumLect2015/Lost_Idea_LA.md

 St. John's in particular, or liberal education more generally, on the matter of intellectual courage.

-We come, then, to the first thing forgotten in a defense of liberal education that dispenses with the idea of a liberal art by depriving this education, in effect, of any content.
+We come, then, to the first thing we seem to lose unwittingly, in losing the idea of liberal art knowingly: we forget how to distinguish a liberal education from any education, or even from what happens in human life regardless of education.
+In other words, we forget how to provide an answer to the question of what it means to be educated, even for those who give a different answer.

-The first thing forgotten is how to distinguish a liberal education from any education, or even from what happens in human life regardless of education.
-Or again, how to provide an answer to the question of what it means to be educated, even for those who give a different answer.
-But this leads to something else that seems forgotten: how to convince those who give a different answer, that this is not the only answer, at least for those who become serious about their education, and want it to have content.
-For example, *Bloomberg Businessweek* recently published [a 38,000 word essay](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) entitled "What is Code?."
+But if we forget this, it seems we also risk forgetting something else, that is potentially self-defeating: which is how to convince those who do give a different answer, that theirs is not the only answer, at least for those who become serious about their education, and want it to have content.
+I can use computer programming again as an example of what I mean. *Bloomberg Businessweek* recently published [a 38,000 word essay](http://www.bloomberg.com/graphics/2015-paul-ford-what-is-code/) entitled "What is Code?."
 And if you read this essay, it is hard to shake the impression that it makes more sense of